Genomics of inflammation and immunity

 Dr Carl Anderson

 Carl is a statistical geneticist interested in using genetic and genomic data to further our understanding of common complex diseases.
 He is Head of the Human Genetics Programme and leads the Genomics of Inflammation and Immunity group at the Sanger Institute.
 He is also the Institute's Director of Graduate Studies.

 Health Data Research UK

 Health Data Research UK (HDR-UK) is the national institute for health data science.
-HDR-UK is uniting the UK’s health ...
+HDR-UK is uniting the UK’s health data ...

 In collaboration with our colleagues in Cellular Operations and Stem Cell Informatics, our work focuses on supporting and delivering the gene ...